-However, on Xen the device driver may have a memory allocation that is unsuitable for the device to directly write to.
+However, on Xen the device driver may have a memory allocation that is unsuitable for the device to write to directly.
 In this case the Linux kernel has a component called the software input-output translation lookaside buffer (SWIOTLB) which has an internal buffer that is guaranteed to be accessible to all devices.
-The SWIOTLB transparently copies data to and from this internal buffer to the device drivers buffer at the time the device driver asks.
+The SWIOTLB transparently copies data to and from this internal buffer to the device drivers buffer at the time the device driver specifies.

 It’s possible to force use of the SWIOTLB outside of Xen, but then accesses to disks are so slow that the system becomes unusable.
 This is probably why nobody does it for testing.

 To summarize, these are the reasons this bug was not fixed before:

 - While it is not a bug in Xen, only using Xen will uncover it under normal circumstances.

 - It’s too slow to test with the component that causes the issue.